 CBRE describes itself as a “worldwide leader in real estate services.”
 Based on the quality of research that the enterprise constantly releases, it’s easy to believe such a claim of expertise.

-Intuit Mint is the go-to personal finance app as well as a textbook study in how to nail the “Delight” stage of B2C inbound marketing.
+Intuit’s Credit Karma product is a go-to credit-building app and a textbook example of how to nail the “Delight” stage of B2C inbound marketing.

 Ultimately, inbound techniques can be effective tools for supporting an overall marketing strategy.
 The key isn’t to quibble about terminology.
 The most important step is to start with the goal of supporting your potential customers, no matter where they are in the sales cycle.